-- Students must go through the NTSE 2020 syllabus and exam pattern to get the details of the marking scheme and type of questions frequently asked in the NTSE exam.
-Make sure all topics are prepared at least 2 months prior to the exam so that you have sufficient time for revision.
+1. Students must go through the NTSE syllabus 2021 and exam pattern to know the details of the marking scheme.
+It will also help in knowing the type of questions frequently asked in the NTSE exam.
+Also, ensure all topics are prepared at least 2 months prior to the exam so that you have sufficient time for revision.

-- Exercise and sleep well as a fresh mind are always full of energy to grasp things.
+4. Exercise and sleep well as a fresh mind are always full of energy to grasp things.
 Candidates can click on the Best book for NTSE for better preparation.

-List of Liaison Officers to Submit NTSE Form 2020
+List of Liaison Officers to Submit NTSE Form 2021

-State-wise NTSE Liaison Officers (As per Last year Notification)
+State-wise NTSE Liaison Officers

 Name of the State/UT Liaison Officer & Addresses

 Smt.
 Oyi Borang Tatak, Deputy Director (NTSE)

 Directorate of Secondary Education, Govt. of Arunachal Pradesh, Naharlagun, Itanagar-791111, Arunachal Pradesh.

-|Assam||Sri Tapan Kumar Kalita, Deputy Director of Secondary Education Assam
+Ms. Rumi Choudhury, Deputy Director of Secondary Education Assam

-Directorate of Secondary Education Assam.
-Kahilipara Road, Kahilipara, Guwahati, Pin - 781019
+Directorate of Secondary Education Assam, Kahilipara Road, Kahilipara, Guwahati, Pin - 781019

 Smt.
 Ch.
 Shachi, Additional Director (S/V),

 Directorate of Education (Schools), Lamphelpat, Imphal (Manipur)- 795004

 Smt.
 M.C.
 Blah, Selection Grade Lecturer

 Directorate of Educational Research And Training ((DERT)